lachlanmcdonald/mock-storagearea/README.md

 - [Manifest V3 introduced support for promises](https://developer.chrome.com/docs/extensions/mv3/promises/), where as versions prior used a callback argument.
 This implementation <u>is not</u>  backwards-compatible and only supports promises.
 - The `chrome.storage` documentation is often vague.
 Whilst attempts have been made to identify and replicate any undocumented behaviour, some discrepancies may exist across versions and browsers.
 - Whilst behaviour was validated on the Chrome browser, this library should also function similarly with browsers which implement the [Chromium-based extension API](https://developer.chrome.com/docs/extensions/reference/).
+- Due to the usage of `structuredClone`, This package supports Node version 18.x and up.
+See [support tables for browsers](https://caniuse.com/?search=structuredClone).

 ## Usage